keikai/doc/axyra/dev-ref/Architecture.md

   of magnitude — see
   [Cells and Ranges]({{ site.axyra_devref }}/Cell_and_Range).
-- **Structured values cross as JSON.** Styles, charts, pivot definitions, and filters are serialised rather than mapped field by field, which is why the SDK depends on Jackson.
+- **Structured values cross as JSON.** Styles, charts, pivot definitions, and filters are serialised rather than mapped field by field, which is why the library depends on Jackson.
 It also means these objects are cheap to cache on the Java side and comparatively expensive to set in a tight loop.
 - **Views are only valid while the workbook is open.** Closing a workbook frees